-Dystocia is defined as an abnormal or difficult labour and is a life-threatening emergency.
+Dystocia is abnormal or difficult labour and is a life-threatening emergency.
 There are a number of causes of dystocia which can be classified as maternal or fetal.

 First stage labour:

 Birth begins with the onset of uterine contractions.
 During this stage, the cervix begins to dilate (open).
 A clear, odourless discharge from the vagina is usually apparent.
 This discharge is known as the mucus plug and was in the cervix during pregnancy sealing the uterus from the vagina.
 As the first stage progresses, contractions will become closer and closer together.